lilysahifulb/up/Readme.md

 </details>

 <details>
-  <summary>Why are you charging money for a Pro version?</summary>
+  <summary>Why are you charging money for commercial use?</summary>
-  <p>I am an independent developer, with no funding, so it is the only way I can support myself and the project!
-Commercial support, additional features, bug fix, and feature priority are provided with the Pro license, ensuring the project stays alive.</p>
+  <p>I am an independent developer, so license subscriptions is the only way I can support myself and the project long term.
+Commercial support, additional features, bug fix, and feature priority are provided with the Pro license, and of course ensuring the project stays alive.
+Up saves your team countless hours maintaining infrastructure and custom tooling, so you can get back to what makes your company and products unique.</p>
 </details>

 <details>